 Ash on the other hand offers a more sustained and longer burn.
 This wood type is suitable for medium usage, for instance, 5-6 hours per night.
 Ash logs will also typically produce slightly less smoke compared to birch.
 These are more or less the only differences between the two.

-At Four Seasons Fuel, we have both ash and birch wood available.
-We have seasoned high-quality, air-dried ash and hornbeam birch firewood, dried through the summer in our barn ready for immediate use on open fires, wood burners, multi-fuel stoves, etc. These logs are available in approximately 250mm-sized pieces that are delivered to you split and ready for burning.
+At Four Seasons Fuel, you’ll find seasoned high-quality, air-dried ash and birch firewood, dried through the summer in our barn ready for immediate use on open fires, wood burners, multi-fuel stoves, etc. These logs are available in approximately 250mm-sized pieces that are delivered to you split and ready for burning.

-Our birch hardwood logs are supplied in convenient netted bags that have been kiln-dried.
-The moisture content in these logs is around +/-15%.
-By kiln-drying firewood, you will find that your logs will burn for longer and benefit from greater heat efficiency.
+Our hardwood logs are supplied in convenient netted bags and have a low moisture content of around +/-15% – giving you logs that burn for longer and offer greater heat efficiency.

 All our firewood fuel and smokeless fuels comply with the Air Quality (Domestic Solid Fuels Standards) Regulations 2020.